-All food: snacks and lunches are provided by the school each day.
+The school provides all food, snacks, and lunches daily.
 Healthy snacks are prepared and served during our morning and afternoon programs.
 Real Food for Real Kids serves all our full-day early childhood children a wholesome catered lunch each day.
-These lunches include well-balanced, nutritional, homemade, local foods, which can be fan favorites to even the most discerning children.
-We take pride in maintaining and being a waste conscience and environmentally friendly school.
+These lunches include well-balanced, nutritional, homemade, local foods, which can be fan favourites to even the most discerning children.
+We take pride in maintaining and being a waste-conscious and environmentally friendly school.

 In addition, Real Food for Real Kids catered lunches will: